 Radiologic technologists play an important role in patient care and are a critical part of a professional team that gets to the bottom of disease and finds a cure.
 For those interested in the medical field, there is no better motivator than to see sick people get well and, for radiologic technologists, to know they played a significant part.

-Does learning about being a radiologic technologist interest you?
+Does learning about the top 10 reasons to become a rad tech interest you?
 Hunter Business School’s Radiologic Technology program provides the graduate with the knowledge, skills, and attitudes needed to function as a radiologic technologist.

 The Radiologic Technology program begins by introducing students to the fundamentals of radiologic technology.
 Anatomy and physiology, radiographic positioning, and an immediate introduction to the clinical arena will set the foundation for the program.
 Patient care, radiation protection, and image analysis are incorporated into the overall educational experience.